Skip to Main Content

 Books and ebooks will give you an overview and background of key themes, concepts and theorists.
 Key texts will be on your resource lists and you may have self-directed reading tasks to complete for your modules.

 If you can visit The Hive, it can be useful to browse the shelves to discover other texts on your topic.
 A shelf location will usually group together all the relevant books on a subject.
 For example, 300.72 on Level 3 of the library is where you’ll find the books related to research methodologies.
-There is a map of Level 3 on our Study Spaces and Facilities webpage.
+There is a map of Level 3 on our Sensory Guide to The Hive.

 If you'd like books in alternative formats then try our accessible texts from Bookshare.